ricardoy1/HypoMail/readme.md

 .NET 4.5
 Visual Studio 2013

-*Visual Studio Project*
-Following the instructions of not using MVC scaffolding, I started by creating an Empty Web Api project and then started to add the features on top of it.

 *Solution structure*
 1. Open the solution: "HypoMail.sln" with Microsoft Visual Studio 2013
 2. Build the solution, this action will update the Nuget packages installed in this solution.
-3. There are 4 different projects in the solution:
+3. There are 2 different projects in the solution:
 * HypoMail.Ui: MVC and Web Api controllers to support the front-end client.
 * HypoMail.Ui.Tests: Unit test for HypoMail.Ui
-* HypoMail.Business: Back-end business services, validators, exception handling and repository.
-* HypoMail.Business.Tests: Unit tests for HypoMail.Business

 *Architecture and Design*